 The relationship you have with producers will always be less My Way and more "Please, sir, may I have some more?"
 For the most part, you're just happy to be here, cashing a regular paycheck, and earning enough union hours to qualify for health care.

-True, true.
-A few get to the top of the heap and acquire an entourage of lawyers, agents, caterers, masseuses and other factota.
-But for every Nathan Lane, there's Miss Nulla Void who is working for tips in a bar in Bakersfield while auditioning for bit parts in any theatrical production with a tune.
+A few lucky and talented performers get to the top of the heap and acquire an entourage of lawyers, agents, caterers, and masseuses; but for every Nathan Lane, there's a few hundred Noone Inparticulars working for tips in a bar in Brooklyn while staring at their phones, waiting to be told that they matter.